LivinBreezy/TPGPP/StyleGuide.md

 Use a struct only for passive objects that carry data; everything else is a class.

 ## Structs vs. Pairs and Tuples
-Prefer to use a structu in all cases, especially when the values contained can have meaningful names.
+Prefer to use a struct in all cases, especially when the values contained can have meaningful names.

 ## Inheritance
 Interface inheritance should be used almost exclusively, either through fully abstract classes and methods or via the use of templates.
 Implementation inheritance should be avoided as much as possible.